nlsynth/iroha/README.md

 * P3: More debug output from optimizers.
 * P3: Export optimizer API so that users can add own phase
 * P3: API to create copies of module, table and so on.
-* Q: Should we be able to add multiple tables in a module?
 * Q: C++ writer or interpreter?
 * Q: Do we need instance/module separation?